-Tejal Murray, MA, ATR-BC, LPCC provides a caring, safe environment for her clients to learn about themselves and work through feelings and issues that may feel overwhelming.
+Tejal Murray, MA, LPCC provides a caring, safe environment for her clients to learn about themselves and work through feelings and issues that may feel overwhelming.
 She supports her clients to regain their sense of hope, joy and purpose in life.

-In addition to having a master's in counseling from Southwestern College, she taught Yoga and Non-Violent Communication for many years, and she is a Board Certified Art Therapist.
+In addition to having a master's in counseling from Southwestern College, she taught Yoga and Non-Violent Communication for many years and practices art therapy.
 She understands how the nervous system can get stuck in modes that impair our full capacity to connect and move through life with ease, and she has multiple methods to help clients become self-aware, more resilient and better able to cope with the inevitable difficulties of life.
 She is comfortable working with individuals, couples or families of all ages and cultural and gender identities.